marcelacastano/Cryptobaras/README.md

   "compiler": "HashLips Art Engine"
 }
 ```

 ## General Metadata

 Metadata is particularly important in creating NFTs.
-It is the image’s information - it contains information such as the name, description, image IPSF, DNA, edition attributes, etc. This information will be displayed on OpenSea attributes.
+It is the image’s information - it contains information such as the name, description, image IPFS, DNA, edition attributes, etc. This information will be displayed on OpenSea attributes.

 ```js
 // General metadata for Ethereum